Further develop your communication and numeracy skills with a Certificate III in General Education for Adults at Victoria University Polytechnic.

 Remember it’s best to be accepted into your new course before withdrawing from your current one.

-It's widely recognised that the more education you've completed, the more opportunities you’ll have in the job market.
+It is widely recognised that the more education you have completed, the more opportunities you’ll have in the job market.
 General education studies at Victoria University Polytechnic can help you get your foot in the door for future studies and your dream career.

 This course will improve your literacy, numeracy, communication and computer skills, as well as improve your confidence.
 These skills will create more options for your career path in the future.
 Studying this course will help you access further certificates in general education, further TAFE studies or other training or work opportunities.

-To be awarded 22238VIC Certificate III in General Education for Adults, a student must successfully complete a total of eight (8) units of competency, comprising of:
+To be awarded the 22474VIC Certificate III in General Education for Adults, a student must successfully complete a total of eight (8) units of competency, comprising of:

-four (4) core skills from either reading, writing, numeracy or mathematics, and;
+- four (4) core skills units from either reading, writing, numeracy and mathematics;

-three (3) special interest electives, which can be selected from:
+- three (3) special interest electives units, which can be selected from:

-- units listed in the special interest electives, which have not previously been completed, and/or;
+- units listed in the special interest electives list, which have not previously been completed, and/or;

-- core skills reading, writing and numeracy & mathematics units from the 22238VIC Certificate III in General Education for Adults, or the 22237VIC Certificate II in General Education for Adults, which have not previously been completed, and/or;
+- core skills reading, writing and numeracy and mathematics units from the 22474VIC Certificate III in General Education for Adults, or the 22473VIC Certificate II in General Education for Adults, which have not previously been completed, and/or;

 - units/modules which are first packaged in AQF level 3 or 4 qualifications in nationally endorsed training packages or accredited curriculum.